Web www.archontology.org

 Chronology: 21 Mar 1946, appointed by Commission under the Royal Sign Manual and Signet

-12 Apr 1946, oath of allegiance, oath of office and oath of Keeper of the Great Seal of Canada taken, Senate Chamber, Parliament Buildings, Ottawa, Ontario [1]
+12 Apr 1946, took an oath of allegiance and an oath of office as Governor-General and Commander-in-Chief of Canada, public ceremony, Senate Chamber, Parliament Buildings, Ottawa, Ontario [2]

 Biography: